K642/OpenSourceBattleRoyale/README.md

 # OpenSourceBattleRoyale
 Open Source Battle Royale

-The people should make the rules of this type games not game companies.
+he people should make the rules of this type games not game companies.

 100 start 1 stand finally you create the rules!!!

+hello 42